Being a Guardian: Documents To Gather

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-The following is an overview of guardianship documents you may have to keep and file with the courts.
-However, you might need other documentation depending on the situation and where you live.
+The following is an overview and checklist of guardianship documents you may have to present to the courts.
+You might need other documentation depending on the situation and where you live.

 Preserving All Guardianship Documents